oslokommune/okctl/userdocs/src/getting-started/create-cluster.md

 In some cases it can be useful to use a service user for authentication.

-By passing the flag `--github-credentials-type token` to `okctl apply cluster`, `okctl` will look for the following environment variable to be used to authenticate.
+By passing the flag `--github-credentials-type token` to `okctl apply cluster`, `okctl` will look for the following environment variable to be used to authenticate:

 * `GITHUB_TOKEN`

 Example